LEXUEYE/suricata/doc/userguide/partials/options.rst

    With the -s option you can set a file with signatures, which will be loaded together with the rules set in the yaml.

-   It is possible to use globbing when specifying rules files.
-   For example, ``-s '/path/to/rules/*.rules'``

 .. option:: -S <filename.rules>

    With the -S option you can set a file with signatures, which will be loaded exclusively, regardless of the rules set in the yaml.

-   It is possible to use globbing when specifying rules files.
-   For example, ``-S '/path/to/rules/*.rules'``

 .. option:: -l <directory>